 Another great aspect of K9 Nose Work® is that you can and should always reinforce your dog for every hide she finds.
 So even in competition, you may use food or toy reinforcements.

 Competition is not necessary in any way but is available to those who love the thrill of competition.
-There are currently 3 levels of titles available, NW1, NW2 and NW3.
-More titles and games are in planning.
+There are several levels of titles available, NW1, NW2 and NW3, Elite, Elite 1, Elite 2, Elite 3, Elite Champion.
+Levels trials are also available and more titling opportunties and games are in the works.
 By the time you and your dog are ready for competition, your dog will be hunting not just for food or toy scent, but for odor.

 There are 3 target odors we train for–birch, anise and clove.
+Your dog must be proficient in all three odors before starting to compete.
 At the first level of competition, NW1, your dog will be searching for and finding only one scent–birch.
 At the second level, NW2, each search area may include birch and/or anise.
-And at the final level, NW3, all three odors, birch, anise and clove will be used.
+And in NW3, all three odors, birch, anise and clove will be used.

 One of our mottos is “leave obedience at the door.”
 When your dog comes to training, she gets to rediscover her inner dog and just be herself, sniffing and finding scent–just what she was meant to do with that fabulous nose she has.
 Dogs love Nose Work!
 Share the joy of K9 Nose Work with your dog.

 Here are a couple websites with more information about K9 Nose Work®.
 The National Association of Canine Scent Work is the only official sanctioning and organizing body for the sport of K9 Nose Work®.
 At http://www.k9nosework.com/, you can purchase supplies and find where there will be a seminar close to your location.